If you’re headed off to college, you may be thinking about how you’ll manage your finances while you’re studying.

 - Earn a credit limit increase after making 5 monthly payments on time within 10 months from account opening when meeting credit criteria

 - No minimum to redeem for cash back.
 Cash Back rewards do not expire as long as your account is open.

 - Free credit score with Chase Credit Journey

-The Chase Freedom® Student credit card offers 1% cash back on every dollar you spend.
-You’ll also get a $50 bonus as long as you make a purchase in the first three months of having the card.
+The Chase Freedom® Student Credit Card offers 1% cash back on every dollar you spend.
+You’ll also get a $50 bonus after first purchase made within the first 3 months from account opening.
 On top of that, there’s no annual fee, so you have nothing to lose if you rarely use it.